Center for International Studies

 Official Academic Records

 One transcript in English and one in the native language, verified with fresh seals and signatures, needs to be sent directly from each secondary school attended.
 If an external exam is taken, results should be sent directly from the appropriate examinations board/council.
+The WES ICAP evaluation may be required for students from certain countries.

 Declaration of Finances